mnobile2495/Visual-Planner-Web-Application/README.md

 * Add OAUTH
 * Add co-op play
 * Implement some kind of clip art functionality.
 Small simple icons user can place on canvas.
-* Update repository to match local version of application